devnagoyapcg/atn/README.md

 ****

-THIS SYSTEM IS FOR "ENCODING / MONITORING / AND MANAGING" THE RECORDS OR CASES OF FILIPINO NATIONALS OVERSEAS.
+THIS IS A ***WEB BASED SYSTEM*** FOR "ENCODING / MONITORING / AND MANAGING" THE RECORDS OR CASES OF FILIPINO NATIONALS OVERSEAS.
 THIS SYSTEM HAS THE ABILITY TO GENERATE RECORDS ON MANY FORMS FOR GENERATING REPORTS.

 **PREREQUISITES:**